fisharebest/webtrees/README.md

 To install **webtrees**, you need:

 * A webserver.
 Apache, NGINX and IIS are the most common types.
-There are no requirements to use a specific type or version.
+To use “Pretty URLs”, you will need to configure URL rewriting"
+* A database.
+MySQL is recommended, although PostgreSQL, SQL-Server and SQLite can be used.
+Some features rely on MySQL for collation.
+Other database might not sort names according to local rules.  **webtrees** uses a prefix for its table names, so you can install several instances of webtrees in the same database.
-* Approximately 65MB of disk space for the application files, plus whatever is needed for your media files, GEDCOM files and database.
+* Approximately 100MB of disk space for the application files, plus whatever is needed for your media files, GEDCOM files and database.
-* PHP 7.0 or later.
-Servers with PHP 5.3 - 5.6 should use **webtrees** 1.7.
+* PHP 7.1 - 7.4.
+Servers with PHP 5.3 - 7.0 can use **webtrees** 1.7.
-  Servers with PHP 5.2 should use **webtrees** 1.4.
-   * PHP should be configured with the following libraries:
-     * PDO and pdo_mysql to enable access to MySQL.
-These are enabled by default on most hosts.
-See [http://php.net/pdo](http://php.net/pdo),
-     * php\_gd(2) for images
-     * PHP_XML for reports.
    * PHP should be configured to allow sufficient server resources (memory and execution time) for the size of your system.
 Typical requirements are:
       * Small systems (500 individuals): 16–32 MB, 10–20 seconds
       * Medium systems (5,000 individuals): 32–64 MB, 20–40 seconds
       * Large systems (50,000 individuals): 64–128 MB, 40–80 seconds
-* MySQL or MariaDB.
-Note that **webtrees** can share a single database with other applications, by choosing a unique table prefix during setup.
-  If the number of databases is not restricted, you can set up a database purely for use by **webtrees** and create a separate user and password for only your genealogy.

-  ## Internet browser compatibility
+## Browser compatibility

-  **webtrees** supports the use of most current browsers such as Edge, Firefox, Chrome, and Safari.
-We will do our best to support the current versions of others such as Opera and Internet Explorer, however note that versions of Internet Explorer prior to IE11 do not work with **webtrees**.
-We strongly recommend anyone using an obsolete browser to upgrade as soon as possible.
-We are also aware that Internet Explorer provides poor RTL language support generally, so cannot recommend it for sites requiring RTL languages.
-* To view sites that contain both left-to-right and right-to-left text (e.g.
-  English data on Hebrew pages), you will need to use a browser that provides support for the HTML5 **dir="auto"** attribute.
-At present, neither Edge nor Internet Explorer support this.
+  **webtrees** is tested on recent versions of popular browsers such as Edge, Firefox, Chrome, and Safari.
+Support for other browsers and older versions is on a case-by-case basis.

 ## Installation

-Once the system requirements are met, perform the following steps

-1. Download the latest stable version from [github.com](https://github.com/fisharebest/webtrees/releases/latest)
+1. Download the .ZIP file for latest stable version from [github.com](https://github.com/fisharebest/webtrees/releases/latest)
-2. Unzip the files and upload them to an empty folder on your web server.
+2. Unzip the files and then upload them to an empty folder on your web server.
 3. Open your web browser and type the URL for your **webtrees** site (for example, ``http://www.yourserver.com/webtrees`` into the address bar.
 4. The **webtrees** setup wizard will start automatically.
-Simply follow the steps, answering each question as you proceed.

-That's it!

-However, before you can use **webtrees**, you need at least one GEDCOM (family tree) file.
-If you have been doing your research using a desktop program such as Family Tree Maker, you can use it's “save as GEDCOM” function to create a GEDCOM file.
-If you are starting from scratch, then **webtrees** can create a GEDCOM file for you.

-On successful installation you will be taken to the ``Control panel`` -> ``Manage family trees``  page where you can:
- * UPLOAD a GEDCOM file from your local machine
- * ADD a GEDCOM file from your server, (if your GEDCOM file is too large to upload, you can copy it to the webtrees/data folder, and load it from there)
- * CREATE a new, empty GEDCOM file
+Your first task will be to create a family tree.

+If you have a GEDCOM file, you can import it into the tree.
+If not, just start entering your family tree.

-There are *lots* of configuration options.
+There are lots of configuration options.
 You'll probably want to review the privacy settings first.
 Don't worry too much about all the other options - the defaults are good for most people.
-If you get stuck, there's lots of built-in help and you can get friendly advice from the [help](https://webtrees.net/forums) forum.
+If you get stuck, you can get friendly help and advice from the [help](https://webtrees.net/forums) forum.

 ## Upgrading